ronasta/RepData_PeerAssessment1/PA1_template.md

 ```

 **Note:**
-It is not recommended to use factors with data tables, see [this](https://github.com/Rdatatable/data.table/blob/master/README.md)
+It is not recommended to use factors with data tables, see `vignette("datatable-faq")` Q 2.17
+&nbsp;

 > **2. Make a panel plot containing a time series plot (i.e. type = "l") of the